 - Best for building credit: Journey® Student Rewards from Capital One®

 - Best for no fees: Petal Visa Credit Card

 Here’s why: The Deserve® EDU Mastercard doesn’t require a security deposit.
 And for international students, the credit card issuer doesn’t even require a Social Security number to apply.

 The Deserve® EDU Mastercard is designed to reward students who have positive financial health and habits.

 With the Deserve® EDU Mastercard, you’ll earn 1% cash back on all purchases, issued as a statement credit.
-You’ll also get reimbursed for a year of Amazon Prime Student so long as you pay for the membership with the card.
+You’ll also get one year of Amazon Prime Student when you spend $500 in the first three billing cycles using the card.
 The Deserve® EDU Mastercard has a $0 annual fee, too, which many students may find to be a nice perk.

 If you want to learn more about the Deserve® EDU Mastercard, read our review to check out the full scoop.

 Here’s why: The Bank of America® Travel Rewards credit card for Students offers a sign-up bonus of 25,000 online bonus points after spending $1,000 on purchases within the first 90 days after account opening.

 That’s a great rewards bonus for a student card.
 And for U.S. students studying abroad, those points earned with the Bank of America® Travel Rewards credit card for Students could be used to help offset airfare, hotels or rental cars.
 And since this card charges no foreign transaction fees, you can use the card overseas just as you would in the States without having to worry about an additional fee for each purchase you make.

 With the Bank of America® Travel Rewards credit card for students, you’ll earn 1.5 points for every $1 spent on all purchases.
 And when you book travel through the Bank of America Travel Center, you can earn a higher rate of three points per $1 spent.

 Read our full review of the Bank of America® Travel Rewards credit card for Students to learn more.